Pulsed learning for quantum data re-uploading models: Results

 where $\bm X$ denotes the input samples from the training set and $|\bm X|$ the number of training points, $\bm Y$ their corresponding labels, $\ket{\psi(x, \bm \theta)}$ is the quantum state produced by the \gls*{qnn} for input $x$ and parameters $\bm \theta$, and $\ket{\psi_l(y)}$ is the target state associated with label $y$.

+We evaluate our models on a diverse set of binary classification tasks comprising both real-world and synthetic datasets.
+Specifically, we consider the MNIST handwritten digits dataset~\cite{mnist_digits}, where the classification task consists of distinguishing digits 0 and 8; and the Iris dataset~\cite{iris_53}, reduced to the two most similar classes, \textit{Iris versicolor} and \textit{Iris virginica}.
+Additionally, we introduce two synthetic datasets designed to probe different types of geometric decision boundaries: \textit{Corners}, in which the vertices of a cube belong to one class while the points within the cube belong to the other class (Fig.~\ref{fig:datasets}, Left), and \textit{Helix}, consisting of two intertwined helices with a relative phase shift of $\pi/2$ (Fig.~\ref{fig:datasets}, Right).

+To ensure compatibility with the three-dimensional quantum embedding, MNIST images are first projected onto a three-dimensional feature space using classical PCA.
+For the MNIST digits, Corners, and Helix datasets, we randomly select 300 samples for training and 100 samples for testing.
+Due to the limited size of the Iris dataset, which contains only 100 samples in the selected binary setting, we instead employ a split of 70 training samples and 30 testing samples.
+All experiments are repeated over five different random seeds.

-To evaluate the performance of the proposed model under realistic conditions, we simulate its execution on IBM’s superconducting quantum processor \texttt{ibm\_brisbane}, using publicly available device parameters and control constraints~\cite{brisbane_device}.
-Due to the high computational cost of simulating microwave-driven qubit dynamics with noise~\cite{footnote_codeimplementation}, we restrict our analysis to one- and two-qubit configurations.
-Realistic hardware behaviour is modelled through standard quantum noise channels, including amplitude damping, phase damping, and depolarizing noise~\cite{noiseNewcastle}.
-These channels are applied throughout the circuit to capture both idle-time decoherence and gate-induced errors.
-State-preparation and measurement (SPAM) errors are also included, based on calibration data reported for the device.
-The specific parameters used for qubits 1 and 2 are listed in Table~\ref{tab:brisbane_tab}, and the full noise model is detailed in Appendix~\ref{sec:noise}.
+To assess the performance of the proposed model under realistic conditions, we simulate its execution on IBM’s superconducting quantum processor \texttt{ibm\_brisbane}, using publicly available device parameters and control constraints~\cite{brisbane_device}.

-Finally, we evaluate our model on the MNIST Handwritten Digits dataset~\cite{mnist_digits}, focusing on the classification task between digits 0 and 8.
-To ensure compatibility with the quantum embedding, the images are first reduced to three dimensions using classical PCA.
-We randomly select 300 samples for training and 100 for testing, and repeat the experiment across five different random seeds.
+Due to the high computational cost of simulating microwave-driven qubit dynamics with noise~\cite{footnote_codeimplementation}, we restrict our analysis to two-qubit configurations.
+Although extending this study to larger multi-qubit systems represents a natural and important direction for future work, the considerable computational demands of pulse-level noisy simulations currently limit the feasible scope of our analysis.
+The simulations presented in this work were performed using a custom extension of the \texttt{pennylane}~\cite{bergholm2022pennylaneautomaticdifferentiationhybrid} framework developed specifically for this research.
+Nevertheless, the use of more mature and professionally maintained simulation frameworks, potentially incorporating optimized numerical methods and high-performance computing support, may facilitate the extension of this analysis to larger quantum systems in future studies.